asia-pacific-energy-research-centre/Energy-Model/Demand Models/Industry/README.md

 #### 1.MakeTidy.py
 - Reshape steel consumption data in Tidy format.
+- The `modified` and `results` folders are created by this script.
 #### 2.createdatasets.py
 - Combine historical steel consumption, GDP and population to one file and remove negative numbers.
 - Combine projected GDP and population to one file.
+- Runs `MakeMacroTidy.py` to generate the GDP and population datasets.
 #### 3.ComputeFeatures.py
 - Compute historical GDP per capita, consumption per capita and take natural logs for regression.
 - Compute projected GDP per capita and take natural logs for regression.